-

 There are some legal restrictions on who can become a director, in particular:

-• a director of the parent entity cannot be appointed as director of its subsidiary
+- a director of the parent entity cannot be appointed as director of its subsidiary

-• a person who has been convicted of financial and business-related crimes cannot be appointed as director for a period of 5 years.
+- a person who has been convicted of financial and business-related crimes cannot be appointed as director for a period of 5 years.

 4. How is a director appointed?

 Directors are appointed and removed by a resolution of the shareholders’ meeting that is approved with a simple majority of the shareholders representing more than 30% of the shares in the company.
-Such majority cannot be changed by shareholders’ agreement or the company’s articles of association.
+Such a majority cannot be changed by shareholders’ agreement or the company’s articles of association.
 The appointment period is limited to 5 years, which can be renewed.
 The appointment is effective upon adopting the relevant resolution.
 In practice, however, the appointed directors will only be able to prove their authority after being registered with the trade registry kept by the National Business Centre (NBC).
 The director’s personal data together with his/her specimen signature are filed with the NBC.

 5. How is a director removed from office?

 A director is always subject to removal at any time by resolution of the shareholders’ meeting without providing a reason for the removal.
 The removal of a director is subject to any entitlements the director may have arising from his/her relationship with the company based on an employment contract or a different type of contract.
 Since under Albanian law a director’s appointment is for a fixed term, their appointment will terminate automatically if not renewed.
-In practice, the company has the obligation to update its trade registry data by requesting the NBC to remove the director and appoint a replacement, if necessary.
+In practice, the company has the obligation to update its trade registry data by requesting NBC to remove the director and appoint a replacement, if necessary.
 In addition, a director is automatically removed upon commencement of liquidation or bankruptcy procedures whereby a liquidator or bankruptcy administrator is appointed.

-Apart from removal, a director may resign his/her office at any time by notice to the company and undergoing a particular procedure which enables the shareholders’ meeting to appoint a new director, if necessary.
+Apart from removal, a director may resign his/her office at any time by notice to the company and undergoing a particular procedure that enables the shareholders’ meeting to appoint a new director, if necessary.
 The resignation does not affect the company’s claims against the director for breach of duty of loyalty towards the company.

 Any change in the director’s status must be registered with the NBC.
 Registration has a declaratory effect towards third parties.